Poortugal; Where all dreams are shattered and all nightmares begin

 By far the most prevalent trade in Portugal are Chinese stores selling very low quality products that the Portuguese love for the sole reason that they are cheap.
 Invariably, most stores that sell quality products go bankrupt due to lack of customers. | The Real Portugal

 Beware, it is very dangerous to do business in Portugal!
 So it is better not to bring a lot of money to Portugal, the more money you have and the more you spend or invest in Portugal, the more chances you have of it being “legally” stolen in some scam (and it doesn’t even have to be a scam), because most Portuguese are born thieves and will steal your money if given the opportunity.
-Remember that THERE IS NO legal system and rule of law that you can rely on if you need protection, NONE, it is completely fake, Portuguese “justice” is a fraud set up to extort as much money as possible from the victims, over decades, if you let them.
+Remember that THERE IS NO legal system and rule of law that you can rely on if you need protection, NONE, it is completely bogus, Portuguese “justice” is a fraud set up to extort as much money as possible from the victims, over decades, if you let them.

 The sad and brutal truth is that there is really NOTHING (good) for you to learn in Portugal.